 Experts believe that 50-70 per cent of men who abuse their partners also abuse children in the home.
 In homes with four or more children, the figure jumps to over 90 per cent.
 The impact of physical violence directly aimed at a child is both obvious and measurable by injuries sustained.

-According to the March of Dimes Prematurity Research Centre, battering during pregnancy is the leading cause of birth defects and infant mortality – more than the birth defects caused by all of the diseases for which people are routinely inoculated, combined.
+According to the March of Dimes Prematurity Research Centre in the US, battering during pregnancy is the leading cause of birth defects and infant mortality – more than the birth defects caused by all of the diseases for which people are routinely inoculated, combined.

 Children are often unintentionally injured when furniture is overturned or objects are thrown.
 Older children are injured when they try to intervene and protect their mother or siblings.
 They become victims of violence by being caught in the crossfire.